blumbear/42-IRC/README.md

 - Use the command `hostname -I | awk '{print $1}'` to obtein the IP address of the server.
 - Next you can lunch the server with the command `./ircserv <port> <password>`.
 The server is now running on this terminal.
-- Open an other terminal to connect a client to the server (tips: you van use the command `gnome-terminal` to create a terminal from another.).
+- Open an other terminal to connect a client to the server. (tips: you van use the command `gnome-terminal` to create a terminal from another.)
 - You have many way to connect a client, here we have two choice, nc and irrsi.

 ### nc :
 - lunch the command `nc <server's Ip address> <server's port>` to connect the client to the server.
+- next use the command `NICK <nickname>` and `USER <nickname> <hostname> <servername> <username>` to being identificate on this server. (help: the hostname is historicaly 0 and the server's name is * if you don't know it or don't use it.)